 Understanding Misdemeanor and Felony DUI Charges

 DUI charges are among the most common types of criminal offenses in Pennsylvania, but the penalties associated with a conviction are severe nonetheless.
 Yet, the type of DUI charge you’ll face in Pennsylvania can vary depending on your blood alcohol content (BAC) and the number of times you’ve been arrested.
 Whether you’re charged with a misdemeanor or felony DUI affects the penalties you may face and how you and your lawyer will approach a defense.
-It’s essential, with this in mind, to differentiate the nuances between the two.
+It’s essential, with this in mind, to differentiate the nuances between the two, especially understanding the implications of a felony in Pennsylvania.

 Misdemeanor DUI

 Under the state’s DUI laws, a misdemeanor DUI means a person is suspected of driving with a blood-alcohol concentration of at least 0.08 percent.
-In most cases, a DUI will be charged as a misdemeanor in Pennsylvania, and the penalties may include jail time, fines, probation, and other penalties.
+In most cases, a DUI will be charged as a misdemeanor in Pennsylvania, and the penalties for misdemeanor DUI convictions may include jail time, fines, probation, and other penalties.

 Pennsylvania has a three-tiered system for charging DUI based on blood alcohol content and prior convictions.
 However, unless death or serious injury was involved, all three tiers are typically charged as misdemeanors, with progressively more serious repercussions for those with a higher BAC or prior DUI convictions.